AndrewTweddle/Super15FantasyLeague2012/README.md

 The fantasy league is an annual competition run by [Ultimate Dream Teams](http://ultimatedreamteams.com/site/current-games/item/20-super-rugby-fantasy-league.html).
 A friend introduced me to the competition in 2008, and I have competed 4 times since then.

 Initially I tried to play the game using my own intuition.
 This didn't work so well.

 My focus later shifted to using Mathematical Optimization techniques to code an algorithm to play the game for me.
+I also used the R statistical language to build a predictive model of player and team scores.
 This was a fun way to return to my roots in Operations Research and also get experience with new programming languages and techniques at the same time.

 If you are competing in a Fantasy League and want some ideas on how to automate your strategy, then this project may be useful to you.